Heringer-Epson/NeurArt/README.md

 This section will be written soon and will include:

 **Data collection**
-The images used here were gathered from the [Painters by Numbers](https://www.kaggle.com/c/painter-by-numbers) challenge on Kaggle.
+The images used here were gathered from the [Painter by Numbers](https://www.kaggle.com/c/painter-by-numbers) challenge on Kaggle.
 The original data was collected from [WikiArt.org](https://www.wikiart.org/) and comprises almost 80,000 images divided among 170 styles.

 **Data pre-processing**